WHAT IS A HERNIATED DISC?

-Many spine surgeons mistakenly believe pressure from a herniated disc, sometimes called a “pinched nerve” is the source of symptoms.
-Countless scientific studies have proven that a person’s symptoms are typically due to inflammation caused by the disc leaking onto the spinal nerve and not necessarily from pressure on the nerve itself.
+Many spine surgeons mistakenly believe pressure from the disc herniation itself is the cause of symptoms like sciatica.
+However, Dr. Pauza would like to make patients aware that scientific studies have proven that a person’s symptoms are typically caused by inflammation as a result of the disc leaking onto surrounding spinal nerves and not necessarily from pressure on the nerve itself.

-This may be why the relief from discectomies is not long lasting, and discectomies actually weaken the disc, while Discseel® strengthens the disc by healing its tears.
+This may be why relief from discectomies is not long lasting, and discectomies actually weaken the disc, while the Discseel® Procedure strengthens the disc by healing its tears.

 Many herniated discs do not cause symptoms, but instead are incidental findings observed on the MRI.
 This is why the MRI appearance of herniated discs is usually coincidental, and doesn’t necessarily reflect whether that specific disc is causing a person’s symptoms.